yarusophialiu/NEWTTC/phase1/src/README.txt

 5. Lost card, and found it after.                                           dealt: we can suspend and retrieve in our function.
 6. Lost card, can't find it and want to get that same card again.           not dealt: we assume a beautiful world where lost things are always been found.
 7. Station temporary closed and need to temporarily change route.           not dealt: we assume this won't happen.
+8. User used card in one month and skipped a month                          dealt: average monthly fare will correctly update.

 Instructions
 First, set up subway and bus lines in stations.txt.